Skip to main content

 Delete

 Remove a backup to free up the backup slot.
 This is permanent — the backup data cannot be recovered once deleted.
+Useful if you want to manually trigger a fresh backup.

 Restoring from a Backup